blackbhc/refactor/development-manual/development.md

 - `calculator.group()`: the wrapper of the group level analysis part of the analysis engine.
 - `calculator.post()`: the wrapper of the post process part of the analysis engine, which will be called after all synchronized time steps.
+- `calculator.is_target_of_xxx(...)`: judge whether the particle is the target of the xxx analysis module, where xxx is the name of the analysis module, e.g. `is_target_of_pre(...)`, `is_target_of_ptc(...)` will return true if the particle is the target of the pre-process and particle level analysis module.
+  Note that these functions only check the physical aspects of the particles, e.g. whether the particle is located in the target region, but do not check the particle type, which is checked in the `extractor` function.

 #### Implementation details